Differential Evolution based Dual Adversarial Camouflage: Fooling Human Eyes and Object Detectors: Introduction

 Our contributions can be summarized as follows:

-\begin{itemize} \item We propose differential evolution based dual adversarial camouflage to generate the camouflage that obtains a good trade-off between fooling the human eyes and object detectors, which can also be easily combined with different scenes and objects. \item We introduce the two-stage training strategy to obtain the camouflage.
+\begin{itemize} \item We propose DE based dual adversarial camouflage to generate the camouflage that obtains a good trade-off between fooling the human eyes and object detectors, which can also be easily combined with different scenes and objects. \item We introduce the two-stage training strategy to obtain the camouflage.
 In the first stage, we optimize the global texture to make the rendered object look close to the specific scenes.
-In the second stage, we optimize the local texture to fool the object detectors. \item We introduce the DE algorithm to search for the near-optimal area to be attacked, improving the attack success rate with the limitation of areas. \item Consider improving the adaptability to the environment, we further study the performance of adaptive DE$\_$DAC.
+In the second stage, we optimize the local texture to fool the object detectors. \item We introduce the DE algorithm to search for the near-optimal area to attack, improving the attack success rate with the limitation of areas. \item We further study the performance of adaptive DE$\_$DAC, where the generated camouflage can change with the environment.
 Under the same selected local texture, compared with DE$\_$DAC, adaptive DE$\_$DAC can further improve the camouflage performance.

 \end{itemize}